 No volunteers, no motorsport!

-All motorsport events, from Formula 1 grands prix to club-level Hill Climbs, need volunteers to help run them safely and effectively.
-From pits and paddock to trackside, they e do everything from essential administrative work to providing life-saving safety cover.
+All motor sport events, from Formula 1 grands prix to club-level Hill Climbs, need volunteers to help run them safely and effectively.
+From pits and paddock to trackside, they do everything from essential administrative work to providing life-saving safety cover.

-Almost all motor sport events need volunteer marshals (recognisable from their orange overalls) to make sure they are run safely and effectively.
+Almost all motor sport events need volunteer marshals (recognisable from their orange overalls on circuit events) to make sure they are run safely and effectively.
 Marshalling is a rewarding way of getting more closely involved with motor sport and joining a community of like-minded enthusiasts; general duties range from displaying flag signals to drivers and clearing debris to helping extract drivers and cars that have crashed or broken down.

 A Scrutineer’s job is to check that competing vehicles comply with the relevant technical regulations, which help to ensure safety and fair play.
-While experience in engineering or a similar technical field it usually an advantage, it is not essential; an enthusiasm and a keen eye for detail are very welcome.
+Whilst experience in engineering or a similar technical field is usually an advantage, it is not essential; an enthusiasm and a keen eye for detail are very welcome.

 The process for obtaining a Trainee Scrutineer licence is free and simple; complete the MSA’s New Officials Registration form and return it by post to the MSA Licensing Department.
 You will need to tick the relevant box or boxes depending on whether you want to be a Car, Kart or Environmental Trainee Scrutineer and you can apply to be all three if you wish.